 PDSC may conduct fiscal or performance audits to monitor and evaluate the services provided under this contract.
 PDSC will give reasonable written notice to Contractor before any evaluation.
-On PDSC's proper request, Contractor shall provide access to its facilities and make records available to PDSC or PDSC's designee or agent at all reasonable times.
+On PDSC's proper request, Contractor shall provide access to its facilities and make records available to PDSC or PDSC's designee or agent at all reasonable times, and promptly respond to reasonable requests for information in connection with audit or performance reviews.
 PDSC will not remove Contractor's original office records or other property of Contractor from Contractor's premises without Contractor's approval.
-PDSC and its agents will comply with the American Bar Association's "Standards for the Monitoring and Evaluation of Providers of Legal Services to the Poor" (1991) when conducting any fiscal or performance audit.
+PDSC and its agents will comply with the American Bar Association's "Standards for the Monitoring and Evaluation of Providers of Legal Services to the Poor" (2002) when conducting any fiscal or performance audit.